MedDhiaChaouachi/Interactive-Audio-Mixer-and-Noise-Reduction-App/README.md

 # Interactive-Audio-Mixer-and-Noise-Reduction-App

-The **Interactive Audio Mixing Application** simplifies sound processing with features like mixing, noise reduction, and exporting.
+The **Interactive Audio Mixing Application** simplifies sound // audio processing with features like mixing, noise reduction, and exporting.
 It provides an intuitive interface to efficiently manage your audio projects.

 ## Features